jacobvc/Neopixel-Display-System/NeopixelClient/DESIGN.md

 ### Platforms, Properties, Resources

-## Nuget Packeges
+## Nuget Packages
 * triaxis.BluetoothLE
 * CommunityToolkit.Maui

-## Starting a New Application
+<h2 id="starting-app">Starting a New Pure C# Application</h2>
-I'm sure there must be, or eventually will be a better way, but I found the the easiest way to start a nen app is to
+I'm sure there must be, or eventually will be a better way, but I found the the easiest way to start a new app is to

 * Use the
 new project wizard to create a new .NET MAUI application, then delete all of the .xaml and .xaml.cs files in the root directory